deepuonthemove/lesson-first-1/SETUP.md

 ### 1. Database Setup

-Run the following SQL in your Supabase SQL editor to create the required table and demo user:
+Run the following SQL in your Supabase SQL editor to create the required table:

 ```sql
 -- Create lessons table